 Similarly management must make estimates regarding the uncollectability of accounts receivable.
 We are exposed to credit risk in the event of non-payment by customers to the extent of amounts recorded on the balance sheet.
 As of January 2, 2010, we had accounts receivable totaling \$7.4 million, net of an allowance for doubtful accounts of \$0.8 million.
 As of January 3,2009, we had accounts receivable totaling \$8.2 million, net of an allowance for doubtful accounts of \$0.9 million.
 As sales levels change the level of accounts receivable would likely also change.
 In addition, in the event that customers were to delay their payments to us, the levels of accounts receivable would likely increase.
-We maintain allowances for doubtful accounts for estimated losses resulting from the inability of our customers to make required payments.
-The allowance for doubtful accounts is based on past payment history with the customer, analysis of the customer's current financial condition, the aging of the accounts receivable balance, customer concentration and other known factors.
+We maintain allowance for doubtful accounts for estimated losses resulting from the inability of our customers to make required payments.
+The allowance for doubtful accounts receivable balance, customer concentration and other known factors.